-Among the major perks that can help offset hefty annual fees on the top American Express travel credit cards, few go further than annual Amex airline credits.
-But using these airline fee credits isn’t as simple as it seems – at least not without some guidance.
+Among the laundry list perks that can help offset growing annual fees on your top American Express travel credit cards, few go further than annual Amex airline fee credits.
+But using these airline fee credits isn't as simple as it seems – at least not without some guidance.

 The airline credits you get from Amex travel cards are fairly straightforward … until they're not.

-All of these travel credits reset each calendar year, not based on the month you opened your account.
-So you can use up the credits from Jan.
+These travel credits reset each calendar year, not based on the month you opened your account.
+So you can use the credits from Jan.
 1 through Dec.
-31. Just beware that these credits don’t carry over from year to year.
+31. Just beware that they don't carry over from year to year.
 You have to use them … or lose them!

-Just log in to your American Express account and head for the “benefits” tab to select your preferred airline.
-American Express has a handy meter which tracks how much of your Amex airline credits you’ve used.
+Just log in to your American Express account and head for the “Benefits” tab to select your preferred airline.
+American Express has a handy meter which tracks how much of your airline credits you've used so far.

 So what airlines make the cut?
 All the big U.S. airline carriers are eligible.